Help for Aphasia

-Stephanie Teale-Sanchez, M.S., CCC-SLP, is a Clinical Assistant Professor for the Speech-Language Institute at the Midwestern University Multispecialty Clinic in Glendale, Arizona.
+Stephanie Teale-Sanchez, M.S., CCC-SLP, is a Clinical Associate Professor for Speech-Language Pathology at the Midwestern University Therapy Institute in Glendale, Arizona.
 The Speech-Language Institute in Downers Grove, Illinois and Glendale, Arizona utilize the latest technology and research to evaluate and treat a wide range of speech, language, and swallowing disorders for both children and adults, at affordable prices.
 For information or to schedule an appointment:

 Downers Grove, Illinois